From Covenant to Commitment

 Faithfulness in a Flaky World

-But God doesn't pivot.
+But God doesn't change.

 Performance vs. Promise: The Heart-Level Battle

-But Deuteronomy 7:9 dismantles that thinking.
+But Deuteronomy 7:9 flips that script.

 The Covenant Lens: Seeing Your Business as Kingdom Work